 Although Siri has now been disabled from the Lock screen, you can still access Siri from anywhere else on your iOS device because your voice assistant hasn’t been fully disabled.

 This isn’t the preferred way to deal with the problem of Siri randomly making outbursts because now you’re actually limiting your functionality from the Lock screen, which is one of the shining features of Siri since it can save you the time of having to unlock your device and launch an app to find information, but with modern Touch ID fingerprint sensors, unlocking your device has never been faster, so this option probably isn’t a bad idea on the latest iOS devices and you’ll gain security from it too.

 Although I hate limiting functionality that I feel is a natural feature of my iPhone or iPad, I also hate when Siri has to be a big mouth, and I’ve found that both of these alternatives to having Siri blabber on about not understanding me are good solutions to keeping myself inconspicuous when I was a college student or when I was in a meeting of some sort.

-I can sympathize with those that have had Siri go off on them in class or in meetings, because in earlier iOS versions, the Siri invocation noise was so much louder and more recognizable, but with iOS 9, Apple has made it so Siri only vibrates instead of making a loud noise.
+I can sympathize with those that have had Siri go off on them in class or in meetings, because in earlier iOS versions, the Siri invocation noise was so much louder and more recognizable, but Apple has made it so Siri only vibrates instead of making a loud noise.
 Unfortunately, she still says something out loud for everyone to hear if she can’t hear you, so the problem persists partially.

 I’ve seen the problem happen time and time again, and just seeing the person’s face when it happens screams embarrassment.
 So save yourself the embarrassment and prepare your iPhone or iPad so it doesn’t turn all the attention from the teacher or presenter towards you.